-Ink Pantry would not be possible without the tireless efforts of the volunteers who dedicate their time and expertise to the project free of charge.
-There have been many elves who have passed through the pantry over the years, but people kept giving them socks making them free elves and they have moved on.
+Ink Pantry would not be possible without the tireless efforts of the volunteers who dedicate their time and expertise to the project, free of charge.
+There have been many elves who have passed through the pantry over the years, but people kept giving them socks, making them free elves, and they have moved on.
 However, our current crop of elves looks a little something like this…

+Deborah is our Editor-in-Chief here at Ink Pantry, having moved into the role from her previous position as the author liaison in charge of book reviews and interviews.
 Deborah has been part of Ink Pantry’s editorial team from the early days.
 She was born in Cheshire.
-After ten years of performing in amateur theatre, she decided to study with The Open University.
+After ten years of performing in amateur theatre she decided to study with The Open University.
 Five years on she graduated with a First Class Honours in English Literature.
 Her poem ‘Gaia on High’ was published in Ink Pantry’s Sea of Ink.
-Obsessions include an abundance of snow, every adaptation of A Christmas Carol and speaking randomly in different accents.
+Obsessions include an abundance of snow, every adaptation of A Christmas Carol, and speaking randomly in different accents.

 Berenice is a postgraduate qualified designer with an interest in social design.
 She was the designer for both anthologies and handled the ePub and print on demand process for the team.
 Walk In Our Shoes/Hello Lovely

-Kev is in the very early stages of his 5th decade, but looks at least ten years younger…possibly even fifteen on a good day, under beneficial lighting conditions.
+Kev is in the very early stages of his 5 th decade, but looks at least ten years younger…possibly even fifteen on a good day, under beneficial lighting conditions.
 Currently training in holistic therapies, such as hypnotherapy, metaphysics and counselling, he is also trying to expand his creative writing knowledge and experience.
 As a devout ‘struggling artist’ he is working towards the completion of that elusive first novel, whilst fuelling a profound talent for procrastination by making notes on a possible second novel (alongside intermittent research for a third).
 He is proud to have achieved his goal of being independently published at least once a year since 2012, but is also currently exploring other aspects of writing such as journalism.
 His favourite colour is anything bright.

 Marie lives with her husband in Staffordshire She has one married daughter and two young grandchildren.
 Marie has a B.A.
 Hons in Humanities which included a creative writing module that lead to her involvement with Ink Pantry.
 She was part of the sifting team for both the published works Sea of Ink and Fields of Words, the latter in which she had her piece of writing ‘Life in a Goldfish Bowl’ included.
 Her reading and writing tastes are eclectic but lean towards the science fiction genre.
 Among her wide range of interests is genealogy and Marie is currently busy adding facts and ancestors to her extensive and very interesting family tree.

 Michelle Dunbar – Sales Lady & Inky Maths Expert